rerun-io/rerun/CODE_STYLE.md

 ### String handling
 Whenever possible we use `std::string_view` to pass strings.

-To accommodate for this and other languages, strings on the C interface are almost never expected to be null-terminated and are always passed along with a byte length.
+To accommodate for this and other languages, strings on the C interface are almost never expected to be null-terminated and are always passed along with a byte length using `rr_string`.

 ### Misc
 We don't add `inline` before class/struct member functions if they are inlined in the class/struct definition.